 - ASU Academic Achievement

-Freshman Awards: Your institutional merit scholarship has been awarded for a total of eight consecutive semesters of eligibility, fall and spring, toward completion of your first undergraduate degree, provided you meet the following renewal criteria by the end of each spring semester.
+Your institutional merit scholarship has been awarded for a total of eight consecutive semesters of eligibility, fall and spring, toward completion of your first undergraduate degree, provided you meet the renewal criteria outlined below by the end of each spring semester.

-Transfer Awards: Your institutional merit scholarship has been awarded for a total of four consecutive semesters of eligibility, fall and spring, toward completion of your first undergraduate degree, provided you meet the following renewal criteria by the end of each spring semester.
+Your institutional merit scholarship has been awarded for a total of four consecutive semesters of eligibility, fall and spring, toward completion of your first undergraduate degree, provided you meet the renewal criteria outlined below by the end of each spring semester.

-Students entering in spring or attending one semester at ASU before deferring their scholarship will need to complete a total of 15 ASU credit hours with a minimum 3.00 ASU cumulative GPA by the end of the semester.
+Students attending one semester at ASU will need to complete a total of 15 ASU credit hours with a minimum 3.00 ASU cumulative GPA by the end of the semester.
 Students must successfully complete a total of 30 ASU credit hours with a minimum 3.00 ASU cumulative GPA by the end of each remaining spring semester.

 National Merit College and Corporate sponsor recipients must also fulfill separate National Merit Scholarship Corporation renewal requirements and procedures, in addition to meeting ASU renewal requirements and procedures.